Shareef O’Neal, son of Shaq, to have pre-draft workout with Lakers

 The Lakers will reportedly work out Shareef O’Neal, the son of one of the franchise’s biggest stars, in the coming days, according to Jovan Buha of The Athletic.
-Shareef is the oldest son of Shaquille, not just a Lakers legend but an NBA legend and Hall of Famer.
+Shareef is the oldest son of Shaquille, who is not just a Lakers legend, but also an all-time NBA great and Hall of Famer.

 Draft prospect Shareef O’Neal has an upcoming workout set with the Lakers, sources tell @TheAthletic.
 O’Neal worked out for the Bucks today and has scheduled visits to Cleveland, Atlanta and Washington among others. @ShamsCharania reported this week that O’Neal is draft eligible.— Jovan Buha (@jovanbuha) June 10, 2022